JuliaLang/julia/JuliaSyntax/README.md

 * Nodes are homogenously typed at the language level so they can be efficiently stored and accessed, with the node type held as a "syntax kind" enumeration.

+## Syntax Kinds and sum types

+We generally track the type of syntax nodes with a syntax "kind", stored explicitly in each node an integer tag.
+This effectively makes the node type a [sum type](https://blog.waleedkhan.name/union-vs-sum-types/) in the type system sense, but with the type tracked explicitly outside of Julia's type system.

+Managing the type explicitly brings a few benefits:
+* Code and data structures for manipulating syntax nodes is always concretely typed from the point of view of the compiler.
+* We control the data layout, and can pack the kind very efficiently into very few bits (along with any flags, as desired).
+* Predicates such as `is_operator` can be extremely efficient, given that we know the meaning of the kind's bits.
+* The kind can be applied to several different tree data structures, or manipulated by itself as needed.
+* We can generate very efficient pattern matching code.

+There's arguably a few downsides:
+* Normal Julia dispatch can't express dispatch over syntax kind.
+Luckily, a pattern matching macro can provide a very elegant way of expressing such algorithms over a non-extensible set of kinds, so this is not a big problem.
+* Different node kinds could come with different data fields, but a syntax tree must have generic fields to cater for all kinds.
+(Consider as an analogy the normal Julia AST `QuoteNode` with a single field vs `Expr` with generic `head` and `args` fields.)
+This could be a disadvantage for code which processes one specific kind, but for generic code processing many kinds, having a generic but *concrete* data layout should bring a performance advantage.

 ## Representing erroneous source code

 The goal of the parser is to produce well-formed heirarchical structure from